Thamatamlahari/nyc-property-sales/README.md

 Mapper input: 1 ALPHABET CITY 07 RENTALS - WALKUP APARTMENTS             2A 392 6 C2 153 AVENUE B 10009 5 0 5 1633 6440 1900 2 C2 6625000 7/19/2017 0:00

-Mapper output: 2016 4
+Mapper output: 1900	5

-Reducer output:
+Reducer output:2016	550.0

-Chart type: Bar Chart
+Chart type: For the maximum of residential units for the each yaer built, line chart will be helpful for finding the values.

 ## Sneha Ohja